jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 fear about moving forward on their own.

 No one got up this morning and said "I'm going to be excellent at an app!"
-They certainly didn't say that about Wistia.
+They certainly didn't say that my product, Wistia.

-They have something they want to accomplish, and our goal as customer-focused people is to get them there, as quickly and easily as possible.
+Instead, they have something they want to accomplish, and our goal as customer-focused people is to get them there, as quickly and easily as possible.

-## heavy weights = badass users

-Using heavy weights to drive our customer onboarding and communication, on the other hand, makes what Kathy Sierra calls “badass users”.
-Heavy weight support enables your users to accomplish their task, again and again, on their timetable - no more waiting for you and your email response.
+When it comes to those early, repeated tasks - what we might call the onboarding tasks - getting them the help they need quickly means getting the heck out of the way.

-## Quote
+## Takeaway 2

-We don't create support resources for power users - we *teach* users how to become power users.

-## Heavy Weights are Still Personal Contact

-So the first truth is that high-touch customer support isn't empowering.
-The second truth is that the heavy ass weights, when done properly, are still personal contact points.
+New users will feel most empowered when the tasks they need to complete to realize the value of the product they can accomplish on their own.

+Yes, this means an intuitive product, but that is a topic for a different talk.

+For us, that means making sure we've got those onboarding steps well documented and covered in multiple media.

+## HAW create personal connection

+So the first big benefit is Heavy Ass Weights create Badass users.

+The second big benefit is going to be a bit counterintuitive.
+Heavy Ass weights actually create a personal connection between your team and brand and the user.

-The first question I hear from people is they worry that, by implementing these support resources, they will lose contact with their customers and lose the personal connection they used to have.
+When I talk about automation, lots of folks tell me they are scared of losing contact with their customers and lose the personal connection they used to have.

 I'm here to tell you nothing could be further from the truth.

 We still receive lots of communication every day from our customers - it just comes along later, once they've really gotten to know us.
 They get to know our